arturoaguilar/bookmatcher/README.md

 # bookmatcher
-Book Matcher is a funny game where the user will look two random books, from the GOOGLE Books API, and have to drag and drop that description in the correct book, to win points
+Book Matcher is a funny game where the user will look two random books and one description, from the GOOGLE Books API, and have to drag and drop that description in the correct book to win points.

+The app is being developed with Vue 3(Composition API), Axios and Bulma.

 # TODOS

-[] Welcome/Introduction Page with alias input form
+[x] Welcome/Introduction Page with alias input form [x] Timer
-[] Timer
-[] Books get call
+[x] Books get call
-[] Select Two Random Books
+[x] Select Two Random Books
-[] Show one of the two description
+[x] Show one of the two description
-[] Points count
+[x] Points count
-[] Playing Page
+[x] Playing Page
 [] Ranking Page
-[] End Page
+[x] End Page

-[] Design System (colors, buttoms, typografy)
+[x] Design System (colors, buttoms, typografy)
-[] Style Welcome/Introduction Page
+[x] Style Welcome/Introduction Page
-[] Style Playing Page
+[x] Style Playing Page
-[] Style End Page
+[x] Style End Page
 [] Style Ranking Page

 ## Project setup